cornell-colab/SGFDH-2020/W3. Tabular Data: Clearning + Exploration/W3 Game Plan.md

 * **Read** Davis, H. (2019). "[A Dataset is a Worldview](https://towardsdatascience.com/a-dataset-is-a-worldview-5328216dd44d)," a blog post on *Towards Data Science*, a *Medium* vertical.
 This short post is about datasets used in machine learning, which is why I originally had planned to assign it later in the summer.
 But the idea that a dataset reflects a worldview is just as relevant to your creation of metadata schema as it is to considering the data used in machine learning, and it should be good food for thought now as well as later.

+### During the Session

 ### After the Session
+Questions to consider in your reflection post:
+* What new questions, insights, or confusions did you generate during or after today's session?
+* In what ways does your project dataset reflect a worldview of your own, someone else's, or multiple other people's?
+* What are some ways you may want to clean your current project dataset?
+How confident are you feeling about devising a strategy to do so?
+What else do you want to learn?